exploring drawing 2

 You’ll notice that some artists repeat certain motifs throughout their work.

-I don’t believe that it’s necessary to be consistent with your work, unless perhaps you are selling it through galleries and need to maintain a look.
+I don’t believe that it’s necessary to be consistent with your work, unless perhaps you are selling it through galleries and need to maintain a certain aesthetic.

 I’m not that consistent in some respects because I paint for pleasure and joy and my own learning; of course I love to sell my work but it’s not why I make art.